Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec10.md

 # Future Trajectory Prediction

 This problem arises in many applications, particularly in autonomous driving.
-Given traffic participants and scene elements whihc are inter-dependent, we need to predict trajectories with scene awareness and multimodality.
+Given traffic participants and scene elements which are inter-dependent, we need to predict trajectories with scene awareness and multimodality.
 Humans are able to predict up to 10 seconds in highway scenes and plan their trajectory effectively whereas the SOTA models have a large gap in performance.

-More concretely, the algorithm takes a video sequence as an input, and needs to predict probabilistic trajectories which are diverse, have 3D awareness, capture semantics interactions and focus on long-term rewards.
+More concretely, the algorithm takes a video sequence as an input, and needs to predict **probabilistic** trajectories which are diverse, have 3D awareness, capture semantics interactions and focus on **long-term rewards**.
 There are many components in these solutions including 3D localization module, generative sampling modules, semantic scene modules and scene aware fusion modules with encoders and decoders.

+#